 The oil quality technique measures moisture, acidity, and electrical breakdown strength.
 These parameters are primarily intended to give information on the condition of the oil, although indirectly they also provide some information on the condition of the switchgear unit.

 The oil is filtered through a filter paper using a vacuum pump to draw the oil through.
-The contamination and residue is collected on the filter paper which is then dried and analysed under the optical/scanning electron (SEM) microscopes to identify the particulate.
-Typical particulate include fibres, debris, insects, metallic materials, paint flakes and insulation materials.
+The contamination and residue is collected on the filter paper which is then dried and analyzed under the optical/scanning electron (SEM) microscopes to identify the particulate.
+Typical particulate includes fibers, debris, insects, metallic materials, paint flakes and insulation materials.
 This test allows a deep understanding of the degradation of the oil and internal components.